Review of Hill’s Prescription Diet L/D Canine Canned Dog Food

 With that understanding…

 Based on its ingredients alone, Hill’s Prescription Diet L/D Canine appears to be a below-average wet product.

 And a fat-to-protein ratio of about 134%.

 Below-average protein.
 Above-average fat.
-And high in carbs when compared to a typical wet dog food.
+And above-average carbs when compared to a typical canned dog food.

-When you consider the protein-boosting effects of the soybean and corn gluten meals, this looks like the profile of a wet product containing just a limited amount of meat.
+When you consider the protein-boosting effect of the soybean and corn gluten meals, this looks like the profile of a wet food containing a limited amount of meat.

-Hill’s Prescription Diet L/D Canine Hepatic Health canned dog food is a plant-based wet product using a limited amount of egg product as its main source of animal protein.
+Hill’s Prescription Diet L/D Canine is a grain-inclusive moisture-rich dog food using only a limited amount of egg product as its main source of animal protein.